 For over 40 years, mortgage attorney James G. Schwartz has represented Bay Area property owners, business owners, and businesses in a wide range of transactional and litigation matters.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with a member of our team.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with a member of our team.

 More Blog Posts:

 Ninth Circuit Rules on Default Interest Rates in Chapter 11 Bankruptcy, Pleasanton Business & Commercial Law Blog, March 15, 2017